The Original Hebrew and Aramaic

 Dating and Manuscripts: The oldest extant manuscript of LXX is the Rylands Papyri which also (like the Letter of Aristaes) dates from the 200-100 BC.
 The most important/well known manuscripts of LXX are from the Codexes Vaticanus (4th Century AD), Sinaiticus (4th Century AD), and Alexandrinus (5th Century AD).
 Modern critical texts for LXX include the "Gottingen Septuagint" and the "Septuaginta: Editio altera."
 The Thomas Nelson Orthodox Study Bible which I own uses the "St. Anthanasius Academy Septuagint" text.

 Use by Jesus and the Disciples: Almost all of the OT quotations given in Gospels (most prominantly, Matthew) are demonstriably quoted from the Septuagint.
-This is not uniform throughout the whole New Testament, as various authors seem to be quoting from the Masoretic, the Septuagint, or from some other divergent source, potentially simply paraphrasing their source.
-It should be noted that at the time of Christ, Aramaeic was the commonly spoken language in Israel, Greek was the commonly spoken language in the Western World and the language of the educated, and Hebrew had not been used outside of scriptural studies for over 400 years.
+Paul also quoted from the Septuagint in his writings.
+This is not uniform throughout the whole New Testament, as various authors seem to be quoting from the Masoretic, the Septuagint, or from some other divergent source, or potentially simply paraphrasing broadly.
+It should be noted that at the time of Christ, Aramaeic was the commonly spoken language in Israel, Greek was the commonly spoken language in the Western World, by Hellenistic Jews, and was the language of the educated.
+Meanwhile, Hebrew had not been commonly used outside of scriptural studies for over 400 years.

-Use by the Eastern Orthodox Church: The Eastern Orthodox Church has always used the Septuagint for the Old Testament, and to this day Bibles printed for Eastern Orthodox use have Old Testaments translated from the Septuagint.
+Use by the Orthodox Church: The (Greek, Russian, Oriental) Orthodox Churches have always used the Septuagint (and Apocrypha) for the Old Testament, and to this day Bibles printed for Othodox use have Old Testaments translated from the Septuagint.

 Interlinear:The classic Brenton's Interlinear Bible is "The Septuagint with Apocrypha: Greek and English," by Sir Lancealot C. L. Brenton (1851).
 It does not include the New Testament.